3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 {{< img src="16.jpg">}}

 Upon examining the variable used as the key, we see that it is a byte array of size **510** and is uninitialized.
-Let's check all the places where it is used.
+Let's check all the places where it is used:

 {{< img src="17.jpg">}}